Published: Tuesday, May 04, 1999

 Using the Request.ServerVariables Object; for information on using the

-Server.UrlEncode method check out: Using Server.URLEncode.)
+method check out: Using Server.URLEncode

-In our file, authenticate.asp, we will need to collect user information and pass it onto
+, we will need to collect user information and pass it onto

 a validating page, along with the original URL.
 A database of acceptable users will need to be maintained,

 perhaps with username and password.
-For this example, I will craft authenticate.asp so that
+For this example, I will craft authenticate.asp

-it creates a form that passes along the passed in URL and the user's name/password to validate.asp.
+it creates a form that passes along the passed in URL and the user's name/password to validate.asp

 Authenticate.asp: